 NOTE: Fan operates continuously in high ambients; or if the compressor or condenser temperature sensor is defective.
+When the Condenser Fan switch is in the WATER position, the condenser fan does not operate.

 KVQ valve MODULATES whenever the unit is in a Power Limit mode; or is cooling at setpoints at -9.9 C (14.4 F) and above.
 Controller energizes electric heaters for frost protection, heat, defrost and dehumidification :